Cambridge English

 where had they learned English?

-1. A finished action before a second point in the past.
+1. A completed action occurring before a second point in the past.

 • When we arrived, the film had started (= first the film started, then we arrived).